Kushagra190903/Projects/Delhi_AQI_Project/PROJECT_WALKTHROUGH.md

 Finally, I tested for long-term trends using the Mann-Kendall test.
 The result was 'No Significant Trend' (p=0.74).
 This suggests that while we see year-to-year variation, there is no statistically significant linear decline in aggregate AQI over this 7-year period, likely because extreme weather masks policy gains.

-I have summarized these findings in a polished PowerPoint presentation and a full executive report."